Dallas, Victoria

 Dallas is a suburb in Melbourne, Victoria, Australia, 17 km north of the central business district, located within the City of Hume local government area.
 Dallas recorded a population of 6,762 at the 2021 census.
+It has no connection to the city of the same name in the U.S state of Texas.

 Dallas is bounded by Barry Road in the north, the Upfield railway line in the east, Geach Street, Terang Street, Tempy Court, Dallas Drive and Riggall Street in the south, and the Craigieburn/North East railway line in the west.

 History

 Dallas was named after the Governor of Victoria, General Sir Reginald Dallas Brooks.
 The Housing Commission of Victoria built many of the houses in the Dallas area between 1961 and 1970.
 The Dallas Primary School was built in 1963.
 Dallas North Primary opened in 1965.
 Dallas Post Office opened on 21 February 1966, but from 1968 to 1995 was known as Broadmeadows before reverting to Dallas.

 Prior to the construction of the suburb, the Dallas area was primarily used for agriculture.
 In 1924, the Melbourne & Metropolitan Board of Works built a reservoir for reticulating water for the Broadmeadows area.